CMS27/CMS27.github.io/index.md

 ### Research

-My research is in applied microeconomics; I am particularly interested in banking, international trade and search frictions.
+My research is in microeconomics; I am particularly interested in banking, international trade and information frictions.
 [Learn more about my research.](/research)

 ### Contact